jaredchua32/jcSlider/wiki/configuring_jSliders_options.md

 }
 ```

 After creating the custom options object, simply pass it along with the jQuery object holding the container div and the array of image URLs to use for the slider.
-JSlider will take care of overriding the settings for you!
+JCSlider will take care of overriding the settings for you!

-`$.jSlider($container, arrayOfImages, customOptions);`
+`$.jcSlider($container, arrayOfImages, customOptions);`

-## jSlider.options Properties
+## jcSlider.options Properties

-The details of every setting in jSlider.options are outlined below.
+The details of every setting in jcSlider.options are outlined below.

 ### i. `width`